-When considering the investment of time and money a career in dental assisting requires, it is nature to ask the question: what does the future look like for this position?
+When considering the investment of time and money a career in dental assisting requires, it is natural to ask: what does the future looks like for this position?
 The news is positive for those considering the field of dental assisting.
-The U.S. Bureau of Labor Statistics projects a 19 percent rate of growth from 2016 to 2026—a rate which is much faster than the national average.
+The U.S. Bureau of Labor Statistics (2022) projects an 8 percent growth rate from 2021 to 2031—a rate that is faster than the national average (5 percent).

-Dental assistants have numerous opportunities for growth and can choose future careers in dental hygiene or specialized aspects of dentistry such as endodontics, orthodontics, oral surgery, and pediatric dentistry.
-Dental assisting is a rewarding career that is in-demand.
-There are numerous opportunities for growth, and it is a great choice for people desiring to work in a clinical setting in the field of healthcare.
+Dental assistants have numerous growth opportunities and can choose future careers in dental hygiene or specialized aspects of dentistry such as endodontics, orthodontics, oral surgery, and pediatric dentistry.
+Dental assisting is a rewarding career that is in demand.
+There are several growth opportunities, and it is a great choice for people desiring to work in a clinical setting in healthcare.

-Dental assistants perform a wide variety of clinical and administrative jobs while interacting with patients, dental hygienists, dentists, and administrative professionals.
+Dental assistants perform various clinical and administrative jobs while interacting with patients, dental hygienists, dentists, and administrative professionals.
 Job responsibilities include scheduling appointments, gathering patient contact information and medical history, and supporting dentists and dental hygienists.
 Dental assistants prepare and sterilize surgical equipment and communicate post-procedure care instructions to patients.
 This blend of administrative and clinical responsibility paves a solid foundation for career advancement to positions in other allied health professions in areas like dental hygiene or dental healthcare administration.

-There are three main pathways to becoming a dental assistant and the educational and professional requirements for these positions depend on state regulations.
-Some states require dental assistants to graduate from an accredited educational program and pass a national exam prior to working in a dental clinic.
-Other states replace formal education requirements with on-the-job training which allows dental assistants to learn skills in a clinical setting.
-Military service training as a dental assistant is also recognized as valid professional experience.
+There are three main pathways to becoming a dental assistant, and the educational and professional requirements for these positions depend on state regulations.
+Some states require dental assistants to graduate from an accredited educational program and pass a national exam before working in a dental clinic.
+Other states replace formal education requirements with on-the-job training, allowing dental assistants to learn skills in a clinical setting.
+Military training as a dental assistant is also considered valid professional experience.

-Certification and training requirements vary by state and students desiring to work in dental assisting are encouraged to check their state’s educational requirements.
-Asking a dentist office in a particular state or contacting an accredited dental assisting education program at a two- or four-year college are both good places to find out this information.
+Certification and training requirements vary by state, and students desiring to work in dental assisting are encouraged to check their state’s educational requirements.
+Asking a dentist’s office in a particular state or contacting an accredited dental assisting education program at a two- or four-year college are good places to find out this information.

 Read on for a step-by-step career guide to becoming an RDA through AMT and a list of helpful resources for current and future RDAs.

 High school students wishing to pursue a career in dental assisting must first earn a high school diploma or a general education diploma (GED).
-Students should consider taking as many math and science courses possible in order to prepare for college-level coursework and may want to explore future career options through national organizations dedicated to helping 14 to 20-year-olds explore future career options such as HOSA – Future Health Professionals and Learning For Life – Exploring.
+Students should consider taking as many math and science courses as possible to prepare for college-level coursework and may want to explore future career options through national organizations dedicated to helping 14 to 20-year-olds explore future career options, such as HOSA – Future Health Professionals and Learning For Life – Exploring.

-- 2A: Education Eligibility Route (one year) – Dental assisting degree programs are available through several institutions of higher learning in face-to-face, hybrid, or fully online formats and programs typically take one year to complete.
-Accreditation of dental assisting program is available through CODA and degrees from regional or nationally accredited educational institutions are also accepted.
+- 2A: Education Eligibility Route (one year) – Dental assisting degree programs are available through several institutions of higher learning in face-to-face, hybrid, or fully online formats, and programs typically take one year to complete.
+Accreditation of dental assisting programs is available through CODA, and degrees from regional or nationally accredited educational institutions are also accepted.
 Check out this list of accredited online dental assisting programs.

-- 2B: Military Eligibility Route (16 months) – People who have completed military dental assisting training program and a minimum of one year of work experience are eligible to apply for the RDA exam.
+- 2B: Military Eligibility Route (16 months) – People who have completed a military dental assisting training program and have at least one year of work experience can apply for the RDA exam.
 Qualified training programs include dental sciences, clinical procedures, dental radiography, and office skills.
-If training and work experience was completed four or more years prior to the RDA exam application date, evidence of at least three years of work experience is also required.
+If training and work experience was completed four or more years before the RDA exam application date, evidence of at least three years of work experience is also required.
 Here’s an example of a military dental assistant program with the U.S. Air Force.

-- 2C: Work Experience Eligibility Route (three years) – In order to apply for RDA exam certification through the work experience eligibility route, proof of a minimum of three years or 5,250 hours of dental assistant training under the supervision of a licensed dentist is required.
-A letter of recommendation from a current or former employer is also necessary in order to be eligible to take the certification exam.
+- 2C: Work Experience Eligibility Route (three years) – To apply for RDA exam certification through the work experience eligibility route, proof of a minimum of three years or 5,250 hours of dental assistant training under the supervision of a licensed dentist is required.
+A letter of recommendation from a current or former employer is also necessary to be eligible for the certification exam.
 Official requirements for the work experience eligibility route are detailed on the AMT website.

-Step 3: Apply to take the RDA (AMT) (one to three weeks).
+Step 3: Apply for the RDA (AMT) (one to three weeks)

-Although the RDA test will likely cover content learned through dental assisting education programs or professional experiences, it is essential to prepare for any exam in order to be familiar with the test format, content, and time requirements.
+Although the RDA test will likely cover content learned through dental assisting education programs or professional experiences, it is essential to prepare for any exam to be familiar with the test format, content, and time requirements.
 Free resources for the RDA exam are available and divided into exam content details and reference materials.
-Materials for students preparing to take the RDA exam are also featured in the form of successful student profiles and test taking strategies.
+Materials for students preparing to take the RDA exam are also featured in the form of successful student profiles and test-taking strategies.